awsdocs/amazon-glacier-developer-guide/doc_source/api-vault-get.md

 *Type*: A string representation in the ISO 8601 date format, for example `2013-03-20T17:03:43.221Z`\.

 **LastInventoryDate**
-The UTC date when Amazon Glacier completed the last vault inventory\.
+The UTC date when Glacier completed the last vault inventory\.
 For information about initiating an inventory for a vault, see [Initiate Job \(POST jobs\)](api-initiate-job-post.md)\.
 *Type*: A string representation in the ISO 8601 date format, for example `2013-03-20T17:03:43.221Z`\.

 **NumberOfArchives**